ecukes/ecukes/README.markdown

  (depends-on "ecukes"))
 ```

 Then run `cask` to install.

+Create an Elisp file in the root directory called `super-duper.el` and
-To setup Ecukes for a project, run:
+`(provide 'super-duper)`.
+To setup Ecukes for the project, run:

 ```
 $ cask exec ecukes new